 That’s where our Advanced Wound Center can help.
-With state-of-the-art treatments available including debridement, dressing selection, special shoes, and patient education, our community residents with non-healing and chronic wounds now have a place to turn.
+With state of the art treatments available that include wound debridement, application of cellular and tissue based dressings, offloading modalities to include diabetic shoes or total contact casting, as well as pressure redistribution devices, hyperbaric oxygen therapy and patient education, our community residents with non-healing and chronic wounds now have a place to turn.
 The Center uses an interdisciplinary model of care, including infectious-disease management, home health, laboratory evaluation, nutritional management, pain management, diabetes education, and other areas to address total patient health.

 The initial appointment consists of a full assessment to determine the etiology of the wound, the appropriate classification and size of the wound, the overall health status of the patient and the patient’s ability to comply with needed therapies.